Get These Limited Time iPhone and Android Apps For Free

 App permissions: Read the small print!

+After all, why should a basic alarm clock require access to your camera or contacts?
+And what justification does a flashlight app have for knowing your exact whereabouts?
+By selectively granting permissions, you can effectively shield your personal information from prying eyes.

-So go ahead and enjoy the world of free app downloads on your Android or iOS device, knowing that your data is secure.
+So go ahead and indulge in the world of free app downloads on your Android or iOS device, with the reassurance that your data remains secure and protected.

-That's all for our selection of free apps and games this week.
-Is there an or game app you would like to share with us?
+With that, we have come to the end of our selection of free apps and games for this week.
+Is there an app or game you would like to share with us?
 Please let us know in the comments.

 Recommended editorial content